danielmccannsayles/spotify_auth_example/README.md

 # Spotify Auth Example

-This project was created as an example of an angular project for authenticating with Spotify with the OAuth2 Authorization Code Flow with the PKCE extension.
-REad the medium article here:
+This project was created as an example of an angular project that implements Spotify authentication with the OAuth2 Authorization Code Flow with the PKCE extension.
+Read the medium article here:

 ## More Resources